 “I’m so numb from politics in America.
 But the people of Puerto Rico are numb, and they are waking us all up.
 I’m going to have their backs,” Miranda told CNN.

 Puerto Rico’s Justice Department has issued summonses for everyone involved in the private chat group.
 They will be ordered to appear before Justice Department officials to have their phones inspected, department spokeswoman Mariana Cobian said.

-Through it all, Rosselló has refused to step down, and on Friday his official Instagram account shared images of the governor at work, as if it were a typical day for his administration.
+Through it all, Rosselló has refused to step down, and Friday his official Instagram account shared images of the governor at work, as if it were a typical day for his administration.